mmvrmg9/Data_Projects/README.md

-Hi I'm Marco

-This is my SQL projects repository
+Welcome to my SQL portfolio.
+This code repository contains examples of SQL I've written.
+Feel free to take a look.